 If you do sell your vehicle, you must get the most money you can for it.
 Selling it at a lower price to a friend or family member may be perceived as a discounted price rather than lost value, so selling to a stranger after negotiating the price will be more persuasive in a diminished value case.

 Whether or not you were injured and are also pursuing a personal injury claim, the professional Phoenix diminished value lawyers at Wade & Nysather may take your case.
 Schedule a free consultation today.

-Since third-party insurance companies typically don’t pay diminished values, you will need an experienced lawyer to help you pursue that compensation.
+Since a third-party insurance company typically won’t pay diminished values, you will need an experienced lawyer to help you pursue that compensation.
 At Wade & Nysather, we offer free consultations and work on a contingency fee basis.